What is Chest Compression Fraction (CCF) and Why It’s Vital for Effective CPR

 2. Minimize Interruptions: Reduce hands-off time between compressions by coordinating role switches and efficiently managing airway and ventilation tasks.
 Effective teamwork is essential for minimizing interruptions.

 3. Facilitate Efficient Team Coordination: Enhance communication and coordination among team members to prevent delays and interruptions during CPR.
-Efficient teamwork contributes significantly to maintaining a high CCF.
+Efficient teamwork contributes to maintaining a high CCF.

 4. Swift Airway Management: Secure the airway quickly, especially when using advanced airway devices, to allow continuous chest compressions without frequent interruptions.